ACROSS

 “You have to hit their brains.”

-The slimes hadn’t noticed them yet, so Noah aimed with the bow at the nearest one.
-It was hard telling the front from the back of these things, but he spotted something floating inside, suspended, an apple-sized lump of solid tissue.
+The slimes hadn’t noticed them yet, so Noah aimed with his bow at the nearest one.
+It was hard telling the front from the back of these things, but he spotted an apple-sized lump of solid tissue floating inside, suspended.
 He released the bolt, missing the creature’s brain by several inches.
 It rumbled in pain, and its gelatinous insides spilled out of the wound like a runny nose.
 Upon contact with the air, the viscera began to congeal and develop a layer of skin.
 It formed an extension of itself, like a second tail, now searching for what had injured it.

 He turned to Tin, cut her binds, and then handed her one of the coin purses.
 “You’re free.
 Go wherever and do whatever you want, but don’t even think of taking anything from the wagon.”